pa11y/pa11y/README.md

 }
 ```

 Defaults to `0`.
-Note this configuration is only relevant or available when using Pa11y on the command line, not via the JavaScript Interface.
+Note this configuration is only available when using Pa11y on the command line, not via the JavaScript Interface.

 ### `timeout` (number)